fredemmott/TempFiles/README.md

 build time.

 ```
+# For most users on MacOS or Linux:
 sqlite3 db.sqlite < schema.sql
+# or, with Powershell:
+Get-Content -raw schema.sql | sqlite3 db.sqlite
 ```

 Then, copy `Rocket.toml` to `Rocket.local.toml`, and edit it to match your environment.